Save 8%! Use SECRET8 discount code

 What is Web of Causation of Disease?

-The web of causation is used to describe the complexity, interconnectedness, and interdependence of factors that contribute to health and well-being.
-The web of causation differs from the traditional biomedical model in that it includes social, psychological, behavioural, and environmental factors.
+The web of causation describes the complexity, interconnectedness, and interdependence of factors contributing to health and well-being.
+The web of causation differs from the traditional biomedical model, including social, psychological, behavioral, and environmental factors.
 These are often referred to as ‘upstream’ determinants of health because they lie upstream of an individual’s biology.

 The World Health Organization describes the web of causation model as follows: